 19. Write down a positive money affirmation to recite each morning.

-Reciting a positive affirmation might make you feel a little silly at first!
+Reciting a money affirmation might make you feel a little silly at first!

-Yet time and time again it’s shown to have benefits for our wellbeing, from relieving stress to making you more physically active.
+Yet time and time again research shows there are many benefits of affirmations, from relieving stress to making you more physically active.

 20. What would financial freedom mean to you?

-Why not take a look at our writing prompts for self-discovery to learn more about you.
+Why not take a look at our journal prompts for self-discovery to learn more about you.